 Understanding the Risks and Side Effects

-No medical procedure is entirely without risk, but stem cell therapy for knees is considered a safe, minimally invasive option.
+No medical procedure is entirely without risk, but stem cell therapy is currently considered a safe, minimally invasive option.
 The most common side effects are temporary and related to the injection itself, such as mild pain, swelling, or redness at the injection site.
 Since the procedure uses cells from your own body, the risk of an allergic reaction is extremely low.
 As with any injection, there is a very small risk of infection, but this is rare when proper sterile techniques are used.
 Serious complications are uncommon.

 Marc Darrow, M.D., J.D., is one of the world’s most experienced Regenerative Medicine doctors.
 He has more than 30 Years of expertise in regenerative medicine techniques and has treated thousands of patients.
 He uses non-surgical therapy to reduce pain in joints, tendons, ligaments, and a variety of other ailments and disorders throughout the body, including back and neck discomfort.
 He taught at UCLA and received Board Certification in Physical Medicine and Rehabilitation.